Baltoli/project-docs/notes/log.md

 * Working on a homebrew formula to make TESLA installation easier.
 * Formula seems to work - installs on my machine just fine, and trying on Alex's for completeness.
 Easiest installation of TESLA for end users *ever*.

+## 12/5/2017

+* Worked on the TESLA Homebrew formula some more - it now supports bottled distributions, and can be installed from a specific version.
+* Could do a FreeBSD port as well, but this does seem more complicated (and maybe better to leave until summer or for someone more familiar with FreeBSD to do).
+* The test suite can now run on OS X as well (as long as FileCheck and lit are installed).
+* Fixed some small problems with the test suite caused by incompatibilities in CPP flags.
+* Did some digging into the absolute paths issue - turns out to be that clang tools get given an absolute path every time they're run (instead of exactly what's specified on the command line).
+The upshot of this is that the first compilation does need to give an absolute path to clang so that `__FILE__` gets expanded correctly.
+* Working on TESLA command documentation.